Mastering Mistral Fine-Tuning: LoRA, QLoRA, La Plateforme

 Codestral Closed No La Plateforme API

-Mistral provides managed fine-tuning via API with minimal entry barrier:
+Mistral provides managed fine-tuning through API with a minimal entry threshold:

 from mistralai import Mistral